 • Find documentation

-And to make sure you don't miss out on the Faculty's program for the day, check out our JPO page!
+And to make sure you don't miss anything on our Faculty's program for the day, check out our Open House page!

-To find out all about the JPO at the UM (and therefore all its components), go here: https: //www.umontpellier.fr/articles/journee-portes-ouvertes-de-lum
+To find out everything you need to know about Open House Days at UM (and therefore about all its departments), visit:https://www.umontpellier.fr/articles/journee-portes-ouvertes-de-lum

 • AND no clinical signs for 48 hours